-The Company's performance for the year ended 31 December 2023, including a summary of the year's activities and indications of trends and factors that may impact the future performance of the Company are included in the Chairman's Statement and the Portfolio Managers' Review on pages 2 to 11.
-The Portfolio Listing, the Distribution of the Portfolio, the Attribution Analysis, the Ten Year Record and the Summary of Performance Charts are set out on pages 14 to 21.
+The Company's performance for the year ended 31 December 2024, including a summary of the year's activities and indications of trends and factors that may impact the future performance of the Company are included in the Chairman's Statement and the Portfolio Managers' Review on pages 2 to 9.
+The Portfolio Listing, the Distribution of the Portfolio and the Attribution Analysis are on pages 12 to 16, and the Ten Year Record and the Summary of Performance Charts are set out on pages 18 to 20.